debnathsoumili782-ui/SoulMirror-Tarot/README.md

 - Reversed meanings
 - Keywords
 - Timing guidance
-- Yes/No guidance
+- Yes / No guidance
 - Card correspondences
 - Affirmations

-The interpretation system uses the selected card and the user's question to generate a contextual reading.
+The interpretation system combines the user's question with the selected tarot card information to generate a contextual reading.

 ---

 ### 🃏 Complete 78-Card Tarot Deck

-The project includes a structured tarot knowledge base covering the complete traditional 78-card deck:
+SoulMirror Tarot includes a structured tarot knowledge base covering the complete traditional 78-card tarot deck.

-**Major Arcana**
+#### Major Arcana

 - 22 cards

-**Minor Arcana**
+#### Minor Arcana

 - 14 Cups
+- 14 Wands
+- 14 Swords
 - 14 Pentacles

-- 14 Swords
-- 14 Wands
+**Total: 78 Tarot Cards**

-Each card is represented using structured JSON data.
+Each card is represented using structured data containing information used throughout the reading system.

 ---

+### 📚 Card Library

+The Card Library provides an interactive visual collection of the complete tarot deck.

+Users can:

+- Browse the Major Arcana
+- Browse Cups
+- Browse Wands
+- Browse Swords
+- Browse Pentacles
+- Search for cards
+- Filter cards by category
+- Explore the cards visually

+The library is designed to provide a dedicated space for learning about and exploring the SoulMirror tarot deck.

+---

 ### 🔐 Authentication

-SoulMirror includes a complete user authentication system.
+SoulMirror Tarot includes a complete user authentication system.

 Users can:

 - Create an account
 - Log in using email and password
 - Continue with Google
+- Use Remember Me
 - Log out securely
+- Reset forgotten passwords
-- Maintain personalized reading history
+- Access personalized features through authenticated sessions

+Passwords are securely hashed before being stored.

-Google authentication is implemented using **Google OAuth 2.0 / Google Identity Services**.
+Google authentication is implemented using **Google Identity Services / OAuth 2.0**.

 ---

 ### 📖 Personalized Reading History

-Authenticated users can revisit their previous readings.
+Authenticated users can revisit their previous readings through the Reading History section.

-The history system stores information including:
+Stored reading information can include:

 - Reading type
 - User question
-- Selected tarot card
+- Selected tarot cards
 - Card orientation
-- AI-generated interpretation
+- Generated interpretation
 - Reading timestamp

-Users can also:
+Users can:

 - View previous readings
 - Download readings as PDF
+- Select multiple readings
-- Delete individual readings
+- Delete reading records

-All timestamps displayed in the reading history are converted to **Indian Standard Time (IST)**.
+Reading timestamps displayed in the history interface are converted to **Indian Standard Time (IST)**.

 ---

 ### 📄 PDF Export

-Users can export their readings as PDF documents for offline reference and personal reflection.
+Users can export generated tarot readings as PDF documents.

+PDF export allows users to keep their readings for:

+- Offline reference
+- Personal reflection
+- Future review
+- Personal records

 ---

+### 📓 Personal Journal

+SoulMirror Tarot includes a personal Journal space designed for reflection.

+Users can record thoughts, experiences, and personal reflections alongside their tarot journey.

+The Journal complements the reading experience by allowing users to maintain their own reflective notes.

+---

+### 🌙 Daily Card

+The Daily Card experience provides a dedicated tarot message for the day.

+Users can reveal their daily card and receive its corresponding interpretation.

+The experience includes:

+- Daily card reveal
+- Card orientation
+- Daily message
+- Countdown until the next available card

+---

-### 🌙 Mystical Interactive UI
+### 🎨 Mystical Interactive UI

+SoulMirror Tarot follows a dark celestial visual identity inspired by tarot, astrology, and the night sky.

-The interface is designed around a dark celestial aesthetic featuring:
+The interface features:

 - Cosmic backgrounds
+- Purple and gold visual theme
-- Tarot card visuals
+- Tarot card artwork
-- Animated effects
-- Star particles
+- Star and particle effects
 - Interactive card experiences
+- Animated transitions
+- Themed reading pages
 - Responsive layouts
-- Themed reading pages
+- Consistent navigation and authentication UI

 The frontend is built using standard web technologies without React or other frontend frameworks.